 NOTE: The following steps are performed under the stereomicroscope.
 A black background usually helps to visualize the tissue during the fine dissection steps.

-Under a stereomicroscope equipped with a widefield eyepiece (a 10X magnification power (WF10X) and an external alternating current (AC) halogen light source), remove the semicircular canals, vestibular organs, and surrounding cochleae tissue with surgical forceps (Figure 2F).
+Under a stereomicroscope equipped with a widefield eyepiece (a 10X magnification power (WF10X) and an external alternating current (AC) halogen light source), remove the surrounding cochleae tissue, semicircular canals, and vestibular organs with surgical forceps (Figure 2F).

-Perform two incisions on the dissected cochleae with the surgical forceps; one on the round window and other at the apical cochlear region to allow the dextran and media to enter the cochlear duct.
+To allow the dextran and L15 media to enter the cochlear duct, perform two puncture bounds on the dissected cochleae , one on the round window and other at the apical cochlear region.

 Add 300 L of Leibovitz’s L15 media in each well from a 9-well glass depression plate.